AndreyPlis/aggregate-websocket-client/README.md

 # aggregate-websocket-client
 AggreGate websocket client

-You should change AggreGate API dependency in build.gradle
+You should change path to local AggreGate API dependency in build.gradle.
+We don`t have API in remote repository.